mmikowski/hi_score/README.md

 - [TaffyDB][_17]: Client data management

 #### NodeJS libraries
 NodeJS libraries are **not** copied to a `vendor` directory.
-We expect this to change however, as we wish to deploy to our servers without the use of the ephemeral `node\_modules` directory.
+We may changes this if we decide to create a server distribution.
 The following libraries are installed:

 - [clusterjs][_34]: Server multiplexer
 - [express][_36]: Minimalist Sinatra HTTP server